TimDaub/preact-touchable-dock/README.md

 - `TouchableDock` inserts inline classes via [JSS](https://cssinjs.org).
 This allows users to customize its style by adjusting classes like  `.touchableDock` and `.touchableDockHandle`.
+- Changing the dock's stage works by calling the `setStage` method through a ref.
+Possible values are `["hide", "hint", "full"]`.

 ## Contributing